 Denver's Moriah Martin was named the North Central Region Gymnast of the Year, in large part due to her success on vault.
 Under Hogue's watch, she finished ranked in the top-10 nationally on the event.

 In Hogue's first season at Denver, the Pioneers knocked off Arkansas, Nebraska and Ohio State, and were ranked No. 2 in the North Central Region.

 Hogue graduated from the University of Central Florida in 1997 with a bachelor's degree in liberal studies with an emphasis in engineering and physics with a minor in mathematics, and earned his associate of arts degree from Valencia Community College in 1993.
-A native of Orlando, Fla., native, Hogue and his wife Lisa have two sons, Pierce, 8 and Colin, 5.
+A native of Orlando, Fla., Hogue and his wife Lisa have two sons, Pierce and Colin.